iotempire/iotempower/doc/first-node.rst

-Edit the system.conf file (``nano system.conf``), uncomment and adjust the lines for ``IOTEMPOWER_MQTT_HOST``, (if you use cloudcmd on the pi, you can use the built in editor):
+Edit the system.conf file (``nano system.conf``), uncomment and adjust the lines for ``IOTEMPOWER_MQTT_HOST``, (if you use cloudcmd on the pi, you can use the built-in editor, but if you are actually on cloudcmd on the pi-image, you can skip this step as the defaults will be correct):

 .. code-block:: bash